-DMT Elves: What Are They, And Why Do People See Them?
+DMT Elves: What Are They, What Do They Look Like, And What Do They Mean?

 One of the hallmarks of the DMT trip experience is seeing, meeting, and interacting with entities.
 These entities, seemingly conscious and intelligent, can take on many different forms.
 However, “machine elves” (or DMT elves) is the term that the psychedelic activist and lecturer Terence McKenna used to describe them.

 DMT elves are strange entities, as you can tell by the name McKenna assigned to them.
 But what are they exactly?
 And why do people see them?
 There are no clear-cut answers to these questions, but there are certainly different interpretations, which we will be delving into.

 Interested in joining a Psychedelics Clinical Trial?
 Sign up here now and we will connect you with a clinical trial in your area when one becomes available.

 McKenna often speaks openly about his DMT experiences — and in great detail.
 In fact, he was one of the first and loudest psychedelic activists to talk about DMT in front of audiences.